mdn/content/files/en-us/web/api/formdata/formdata/index.md

 ### Prepopulating from a HTML form element

-You can specify the optional `form` argument when creating the `FormData` object, to prepopulate it with values from the specified form.
+You can specify the optional `form` and `submitter` arguments when creating the `FormData` object, to prepopulate it with values from the specified form.

 > **Note:** Only successful form controls are included in a FormData object, i.e. those with a name and not in a disabled state.